Cap-go/website/content/blog/how-version-work-in-capgo.md

 ## JavaScript bundle version

-The javascript bundle version is the one you send when doing `npx @capgo/cli@latest upload --channel production`
+The JavaScript bundle version is the one you send when doing `npx @capgo/cli@latest upload --channel production`

 If you didn't use the option `--bundle 1.2.3`, Capgo will get the bundle version from your `package.json` file (in the version key).

-After Your app has installed one version from Capgo, this is this version who will be compared for:
+After Your Ionic app has installed one version from Capgo, this is this version who will be compared for:
   - Their JavaScript bundle version (1.2.3) is lower than Capgo bundle version (1.2.4), Capgo send his bundle to the user.

 With some guard conditions: